Merry Hill, Hertfordshire

 Merry Hill is a 76 hectare partly wooded area in Hertfordshire, England, managed by the Woodland Trust.
-To the north is Oxhey and Bushey, to the west is South Oxhey and Carpenders Park, to the south is Hatch End and Harrow Weald, and to the north-west is Bushey Heath.
+To the north is Oxhey Village and Bushey, to the west is South Oxhey and Carpenders Park, to the south is Hatch End and Harrow Weald, and to the north-east is Bushey Heath.

-The Woodland Trust acquired part of the site in 1996, and carried out tre6e-planting; part of the new woodland has been given the name Little Hartsbourne Wood.
+The Woodland Trust acquired part of the site in 1996, and carried out tree-planting; part of the new woodland has been given the name Little Hartsbourne Wood.
 In 1998 the Trust took a lease on another area which has been planted with fruit trees.

 Merry Hill is also the name of a southwestern area of Bushey Village.

+The view from Merry Hill can reach as far as Windsor near London.